Group Portrait (Jordaens)

 Group Portrait is a c.
 1650, titled Allegorical Family Portrait by the Hermitage Museum, is an oil on canvas painting by the Flemish artist Jacob Jordaens (1593-1678).
 It entered the collection of the Hermitage Museum, St Petersburg, Russia in 1774.

+Description

 This allegorical group portrait is of betrothal or marriage scene with Cupid, the god of love, pointing an arrow at the chest of the young woman in the center.

-Description

 It shows four figures symbolising married love.
 The seated woman holds a parrot on her left hand and a floral crown (symbolic of marriage) in her right hand.
 A small Cupid touches the woman on the breast with his arrow while she rests her head on the breast of the man behind her.
 To the right a young woman runs another floral crown down her arm.
 Both women wear pearl bracelets.